 Recipients are responsible for managing the day-to-day operations of their Match Award-supported activities using their established controls and policies, as long as they are consistent with State and Federal requirements.
 However, in order to fulfill its role in regard to the stewardship of State funds, the Board monitors its grants to identify potential problems and areas where assistance might be necessary.
 This active monitoring is accomplished through review of reports and correspondence from Recipients and other information available to the Board.

-All Recipients must submit electronically via sciGrants:
+In addition, these reports allow the Board to measure and report on the impacts of the Program.
+All Recipients must submit the following electronically via sciGrants:

-- 1. Status Reports in the form and manner described in Appendix A, every six months after receipt of a Match Award (the Board, however, may require these reports more frequently at its discretion) until the firm receives the Federal Phase II award or notification that the Phase II award will not be granted; - 2.
-Final Report in the form and manner described in Appendix B, within thirty (30) days of notification of a Federal Phase II award or denial; and, - 3.
+- 1. Interim Status Reports in the form and manner described in Appendix A, every six months after receipt of an Award (the Board, however, may require these reports more frequently at its discretion) until the company receives the Federal Phase II award or notification that the Federal award will not be granted; a - 2.
+Final Report in the form and manner described in Appendix B, within thirty (30) days of notification of a Federal Phase II contract award or denial; and, - 3.
 All reports described in Appendix C within six (6) months after the end of the Recipient's fiscal year in which a Match Award was received.
 All Recipients that receive, use, or expend a Match Award within the Recipient's fiscal year must comply with all applicable State Grant Compliance Reporting Requirements as described in Appendix C.